okta/samples-aspnetcore/resource-server/README.md

   * [Okta React Sample Apps][]
   * [Okta Vue Sample Apps][]

+*Note:* This sample is pre-configured with an open CORS policy to make it easy to test with frontend projects.

 A typical resource-server requires a frontend and a backend application, so you will need to start each process:

 ## Running This Example